 It is understandable to want the wrongful death claims process to be as fast and efficient as possible.
 You and your family have been through a lot and wish to put the past behind you so you can focus on the future.
 Hiring an attorney can help you minimize the time it takes to finish your wrongful death claim.
 An Atlanta personal injury lawyer will make sure you fill out the paperwork correctly the first time to avoid any unnecessary delays.

 The length of your wrongful death lawsuit will depend on the specifics of the case.
+Generally speaking, the fastest the case would go is 90 days to get a demand out and get a response from the insurance company.
 If you are happy with the settlement an insurance company offers you and your family, you could settle your claim in as little as three months from start to finish.
-If the insurance company refuses to offer a reasonable settlement and you need to take your case to court instead, it could take between one and four years to complete.
+If the insurance company refuses to offer a reasonable settlement and you need to take your case to court instead, it could take between one and three years to complete.
 The complexity of your case and your goals for its resolution can affect how long your case will take.

 Although a wrongful death trial will take longer than a settlement, your family could receive significantly more money if you win.
 If maximum compensation is your number one goal, rather than a fast resolution, your attorney can help you go to court.
 If you would prefer to settle the matter quickly, but for potentially less money, your lawyer can help you negotiate a fair settlement instead.
 Work with your lawyer and express your goals for a legal process that suits your needs.